 Local, State, and Federal Labor Laws and Regulations

-If you know the law, it’ll be easier for you to abide by it.
+If you know the law, then it is easier for you to abide by it.
 You also won’t have to draft excessive paperwork.
-Plus, you’ll be in the clear if your company gets suddenly audited, either by independent authorities or government agencies.
+Plus, you won't need to worry much if independent authorities or government agencies suddenly audit your company.

-Keep a close eye on changing laws and regulations, and if there is a change, alter those provisions in your paperwork accordingly.
+Keep a close eye on changing federal law and regulations, and if there is a change, alter those provisions in your paperwork.

-Before the employee completes their onboarding and becomes a fully functioning member of your company, they should have signed off on the paperwork.
-Make sure you don’t wait until after the onboarding process to have them sign off on any documents.
+Before the employee completes their onboarding and becomes a functioning member of your company, they should have signed off on the paperwork.
+Make sure you don’t wait until after the onboarding process to have them sign off on any HR documents for new employees.

 At times, such a delay can distract them from their responsibilities and give them the impression that you weren’t sure about having them on board - while you were onboarding them.

-Therefore, once they're done with the onboarding process, all these mandatory processes should be over with.
+Therefore, once they're done with the onboarding process, all these mandatory processes are over.

 Keep All Employment Data in a Centralized Location

-All your employee paperwork should be prepped and ready to hand out to each new employee, instead of you putting together a new set for each new hire.
-This can be done by creating templates, and keeping them in a centralized location for easy access.
+You must prep your employees' paperwork and ready to hand out to each new employee, instead of you putting together a new set for each new hire.
+You can do it by creating templates, and keeping them in a centralized location for easy access.